STEALTHTEMP1/openwebui-installer/README.md

 Easy installer and manager for Open WebUI - User-friendly AI Interface

+**Note:** This installer currently supports only macOS.
+Linux and Windows support are on the roadmap.

 ## 🎯 WORKING SETUP (Verified ✅)

 **Quick Start - Direct Docker Method:**